-5.1 We will consider all your concerns and complaints in an open and fair way.
+We will consider your concerns and complaints in an open and fair way.

-5.2 At all times the school will respect the rights and feelings of those involved and make every effort to protect confidential information.
+At all times, the school will respect the rights and feelings of those involved and make every effort to protect confidential information.

-5.3 Timescales for dealing with your concerns or complaints may need to be extended following discussion with you.
+Timescales for dealing with your concerns or complaints may need to be extended and we will notify you.

-5.4 We may ask for advice from the local authority or diocesan authority where appropriate.
+We may ask for advice from the local authority or diocesan authority where appropriate.

-5.5 Some types of concern or complaint may raise issues that have to be dealt with in another way (other than this complaints policy), in which case we will explain why this is so, and will tell you what steps will be taken.
+Some types of concern or complaint may raise issues that have to be dealt with in another way (other than this complaints policy), in which case we will explain why, and tell you what steps will be taken.